sebapersson/PEtab.jl/docs/src/contributing.md

     ] test
    ```

+5. Format code with [Runic.jl](https://github.com/fredrikekre/Runic.jl).
+Runic does not
+   enforce a line-length limit, so please keep both code and documentation to 92 characters
+   per line where practical.
-5. Submit a pull request and reference the related issue (if applicable).
+6. Submit a pull request and reference the related issue (if applicable).

 ### Pull request checklist